 For some, tolerance comes naturally.
 For others it can be a process.

-A Local Voices blog posted over the weekend titled, “Anxiety and Coming Out for the Lesbian,” by Carolyn Tucker, prompted a separate reader to email Sandy Springs Patch, objecting to the blog.
+A Local Voices blog posted over the weekend titled, “,” by Carolyn Tucker, prompted a separate reader to email Sandy Springs Patch, objecting to the blog.

 In part the sender wrote: “You may not know much about Sandy Springs but it is a very conservative part of the metro area with virtually no gay community.
 This was entirely out of place for a blog catering to Sandy Springs…”

 I am happy, Carolyn Tucker, trusted Sandy Springs Patch enough to send us her blog post.

 I replied to the reader that while I’m not aware of an organized gay community in Sandy Springs, surely there are gay folks among the nearly 100,000 residents.
 I personally know of gay people who live, work or patronize businesses in Sandy Springs.

 Until I received the sender’s note, I did not conside the question: Are gay people free to be themselves in Sandy Springs?

 Please take our poll and give us your opinion in the comments.